1993 New York Giants season: Postseason

+Game summaries

+NFC Wild Card Playoffs: vs. (5) Minnesota Vikings

 A howling, gusting wind dominated the game as both teams could only score with the wind.
 However, the Giants managed to score two touchdowns, both by running back Rodney Hampton in the third quarter, to pull ahead for good.

 This was both the first playoff game and the first playoff win for the Giants since Super Bowl XXV.

-NFC Divisional Playoff
+NFC Divisional Round: at (2) San Francisco 49ers

 49ers running back Ricky Watters rushed for 118 yards, caught 5 passes for 46 yards, and scored an NFL playoff record 5 touchdowns as San Francisco crushed the Giants, 44–3.
 This was the final NFL game for both Giants legends Lawrence Taylor and Phil Simms.